 The grass snake is relatively harmless as it avoids conflict.
 In general, they pose no threat to other animals.
 But the creature’s bite can lead to severe illness and fatalities.

 These snakes don’t tend to bite, but that doesn’t mean they won’t.
 Curious animals like dogs or cats have been on the wrong end of a grass snake’s teeth.
-It’s advised if this happens, you get the animal treated ASAP.
+If this happens, clean the wound to be sure it doesn’t become infected.

 Grass Snake FAQs (Frequently Asked Questions)